saipheblue/saitech.blog/content/post/post_5/index.md

 ![](4.png)

 Follow the on-screen instructions to set up ALVR.
 Be sure to mark the headset as "trusted."

 Once done, start SteamVR.

+From there, <b>manually start</b> VR games from your PC.
+While this is a limitation, once the game is running, you can enjoy your session in the VR headset.

 # Fix for Black Screen on Headset